Legally Speaking (Insight On the Issues)

 This article originally appeared in the April 2017 issue of College Planning & Management.

 Peter F. Lake is professor of law, Charles A. Dana chair and director of the Center for Excellence in Higher Education Law and Policy at Stetson University College of Law in Gulfport, FL.
-He can be reached at Lake@law.stetson.edu.
+He is the author of The Four Corners of Title IX Regulatory Compliance: A Primer for American Colleges and Universities (Hierophant Enterprises, Inc. 2017).
+Professor Lake can be reached at firstname.lastname@example.org.